 - If there is proof of a breach to the Code of Ethics, depending on the seriousness of the established facts, a verbal warning is given or, if necessary, a written report is forwarded to the IJF General Secretary in the week following the incident. - The written report must be explicit and record accurately the facts of the incident naming the involved persons, quote the testimonies and specify the addresses and telephone numbers of the witnesses who can contribute to a better understanding of the incident.
 The report must be written in one of the three official languages of the IJF.
-An acknowledgement of receipt will be sent to the concerned party. - Depending on the established facts, a decision will be proposed to the IJF Executive Committee by the IJF Ethics Commission about any further actions to be taken. - If the IJF Executive Committee considers that the facts require convening a session of the Disciplinary body of First Instance, it will act accordingly.
+An acknowledgement of receipt will be sent to the concerned party. - Depending on the nature and gravity of the facts, the IJF General Secretary, in agreement with the IJF President, may: - Directly take the necessary measures to stop the failure to uphold the Ethics Code and the integrity of the sport and of the IJF, - o Bring the matter to the IJF Ethics Committee, - o Bring the matter to the IJF Disciplinary Commission, - o Bring the matter to external authorities with jurisdiction (e.g. police, Interpol, courts). - In any case, the General Secretary and the President shall inform the IJF Executive Committee of their actions.